A floor joist shows signs of compression due to the heavy weight of the home -- and too few crawl space supports.

 If you'd like a permanent solution for your crawl space issues or any other foundation problem, we're ready to help you.
 We offer free crawl space structural repair quotes to homeowners in the Connecticut area.
 To schedule your free, on-site visit and written estimate, call or e-mail us today!

-Our service area includes Stamford, Norwalk, West Hartford, and nearby areas such as Fairfield, Greenwich, Milford, Hamden, Darien, New Canaan, Trumbull.
+Our service area includes Stamford, Norwalk, West Hartford, and nearby areas such as Fairfield, Greenwich, Poughkeepsie, Hamden, Trumbull, Darien, Milford.

 When a crawl space is built, columns made of block, brick, and even wood are located throughout the crawl space.
 These columns are designed to support the weight of the home above.